-Project Name: Project Manager: Project Manager: On-Site Contact Name: Project Location: DEQ-Certified Inspector Name: Inspection Date: Time:

-ltem Yes No Date Corrected Date/Notes 1 Pre-construction meeting with the contractor designated to install the wet pond has been conducted.
+Project Name:Project Manager: On-S Site Contact Name: Proje ect Location: P-Certified Inspector Name:Inspection D ate: Time: Pre- Construction Meeting Yes Ma Doto Corrected Date/Notes Item No Date Corrected Date/Notes 1 Pre-construction meeting with the contractor designated to install the wet pond has been conducted.
 2 Identify the tentative schedule for construction and verify the requirements and schedule for interim inspections and sign-off.
 3 Impervious cover has been constructed/installed and area is free of construction equipment, vehicles, material storage, etc. 4 All pervious areas of the contributing drainage areas have been adequately stabilized with a thick layer of vegetation and erosion control measures have been removed.
 5 Certification of Stabilization Inspection : Inspector certifies that the drainage areas are adequately stabilized in order to convert the sediment pond or trap (if used for sediment control) into a permanent wet pond.

-Construction of Wet Pond Embankment and Principal Spillway

-ltem Yes No Date Corrected Date/Notes 6 Stormwater has been diverted around or through the area of the wet pond embankment to a stabilized conveyance; and perimeter erosion control measures to protect the facility during construction have been installed.
-7 Materials for construction of the embankment and principal spillway are available and meet the specifications of the approved plans.
-8 Construction of key trench, principal spillway, including the riser and barrel, anti-seepage controls, outlet protection, etc., is built in accordance with approved plans.
+Con struction of Wet Pond Embankment and Principal Spillway Yes No Date Corrected Date/Notes Item Date Corrected Date/Notes 6 Stormwater has been diverted around or through the area of the wet pond embankment to a stabilized conveyance; and perimeter erosion control measures to protect the facility during construction have been installed.
+7 Materials for construction of the embankment and principal spillway are 8 available and meet the specifications of the approved plans.
+0 Construction of key trench, principal spillway, including the riser and barrel, anti-seepage controls, outlet protection, etc., is built in accordance with approved plans.
 9 Geotechnical analysis and approval of the core (if required) and embankment material has been provided, and the material has been placed in lifts and compacted in accordance with the approved plans.
-10 Certification of Embankment and Principal Spillway Inspection : Inspector certifies that each element of the embankment and principal spillway has been constructed in accordance with the approved plans.

-Yes No Date Corrected Date/Notes Item 100 110 Duto Concoled Date noted 11 Excavation of the wet pond geometry (including bottom width, side slopes, check dams, weir overflow and outlet protection, etc.) achieves the elevations in accordance with approved plans.
+10 Certification of Embankment and Principal Spillway Inspection: Inspector certifies that each element of the embankment and principal spillway has been constructed in accordance with the approved plans. spillway has been constructed in accordance with the approved plans.
+Exc avation Item Yes No Date Corrected Date/Notes 11 Excavation of the wet pond geometry (including bottom width, side slopes, check dams, weir overflow and outlet protection, etc.) achieves the elevations in accordance with approved plans.
 12 Excavation of internal micro-topographic features: deep pool, forebays, etc., is in accordance with approved plans.
 13 Impermeable liner, when required, meets project specifications and is placed in accordance with manufacturers specifications.
 14 Certification of Excavation Inspection: Inspector certifies that the excavation has achieved all the appropriate grades, grade transitions, and wet pond geometry as shown on the approved plans.